TykTechnologies/tyk-operator/pkg/snapshot/README.md

 ## Preparation
 1. Use API Category to group the APIs you want to export

-By default, snapshot tool will export **all** APIs from Tyk dashboard.
+By default, snapshot tool will export **all** APIs.
 You can also categorize your APIs by teams, environments, or any way you want.
 You can specify which API category to be exported in later steps.

 ![apis](./img/apis.png)